rhmaxdotorg/pulsechain-validator/README.md

 It stops the client services, pulls updates from Gitlab, rebuilds the clients and starts the services back again.
 Only supports Geth and Lighthouse.

 Note: **validator will be offline for likely 1 hour while the updates are taking place**, so before you run this script, make sure you understand and are OK with that.

+# Fee Recipient and IP Address Update Script

+This one allows you to update the network fee recipient and server IP address for Lighthouse.
+These were specified during the initial PulseChain validator setup, however both of them may change for you over time, so the script allows you to easily update them and restart the clients.

 # RPC Interface Script